Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

   This process can take 3 - 5 minutes.

-Note: If your receive an error because there is already a free hub in use on your subscription, change the SKU to S1.
-You may also see an error that the IoT Hub name is not available.
+Note: If your receive an error because there is already a free hub in use on your subscription, change the --sku value to S1.
+You may see an error that the IoT Hub name is not available.
 IoT Hub names must be globally unique.
 Please try another name.

-- Register your Vision AI DevKit in IoT Hub.
+- Register your Vision AI DevKit as an IoT Edge device in the IoT Hub you created.

     ```cmd
     az iot hub device-identity create --hub-name {myIoTHub} --device-id myAiDevKitDevice --edge-enabled